danlivings/qtangle/README.md

 # Optional.
 Uncomment to only process torrents with the given tag.
 #filter_by_tag = "qtangle"

+[copy]
+# When true, create a hardlink to the original location instead of copying for improved performance.
+# Requires both the source and target folders to use the same mount point.
+make_hardlinks = false
+# Optional.
+Sets maximum number of simultaneous filesystem operations to limit resource use.
+max_concurrency = 8

 [copy.target_folders]
 # The "*" key is an optional catch-all for untagged torrents.
 All other keys in this section are treated as user-defined
 # tags.
 The values correspond to a target folder.